The-Sleepy-Charizard/job-quest/README.md

 ## Back End

 - Powered by **Node.js** and **Express** for robust server-side functionality.
-- Data storage and retrieval are handled by **PostgresSQL** utilizing relational feature.
+- Data storage and retrieval are handled by **PostgresSQL** utilizing relational features.
 - **TypeScript** for strict type checking preventing silence error server processing data.